 - Stir well and simmer for at least 20 minutes before serving and removing the bay leaves.

 - To serve, top each portion of soup with pretzel roll croutons and a sprinkling of Swiss cheese.
 Enjoy!

-For additional German-inspired dishes I’ve shared here on Kudos Kitchen, please click on the titles of the following recipes:
+For additional German-inspired recipes, please click on the titles for;